p-vale/sketchboard/README.md

 # simple-sketch
-grid to let the user "draw" with the mouse.
+Grid to let the user "draw" with the mouse.